Bangkok is a very large and vibrant city that can be overwhelming at times.

 There are lots and lots of restaurants around of all sorts.
 To name a few (all of these can make you something vegetarian, even if it isn’t on the menu):

 Hidden behind a green wall of potted plants in Kasemsan Soi 1 is Pisces, run by a lovely Thai lady.
 They do freshly cooked dinners and curries, some with an Indian touch to it.
+Lily's favorites are the masamam curry and the glass noodle salad.
 Semi-outdoor seating.

 Wang Mai café on the stadium premises does hot and iced coffees.
-It’s right next to MBK and the BTS.
-It's a small stall overlooking a soccer court where it gets busy at night.
+It’s right next to MBK and the BTS on street level.
+It's a small stall overlooking a soccer court.
+Despite the traffic noise it feels like an oasis.

-The MBK food court on the 6th floor does cheap and tasteful dishes.
+The MBK food court on the 6th floor (zone A) does cheap and tasteful dishes.
 There are a couple of vegetarian stall (B04, C07).
-C07 is my favorite.
-Buy coupons first.
+C07 is Lily's favorite for a fabulous lunch.
+At night C07 has less choice and you may consider B04 as they cook to order.
+Buy coupons first, or use your Rabbit card.

 Kasemsan Soi 1 has a wide range of accomodation.

-First is the very large Chinese hotel Muangphol Mansion, rather dated but great views and reasonably priced.
+First is the large Chinese hotel Muangphol Mansion, rather dated but great views and reasonably priced.

 The Reno hotel is a more pretentious midrange place, with a pool and a cafe.